yegor256/blog/_posts/2014/oct/2014-10-26-hacker-vs-programmer-mentality.md

 its happy life after an eventual divorce.
 Code ownership is what a hacker is about &mdash; he understands himself as an "owner" of the code.

+{% quote In 1994 it was much more efficient to hire more programmers and ask them to optimize the code or even rewrite it, instead of buying new hardware %}

 When I ask one of my hacker friends &mdash; "How will someone understand what this code does?"
 I almost always hear the same answer &mdash;